|WHERE||Parys, Free State (125km from Jo’burg)|

 - OR Take the N1 South.
 Go through the Grasmere Toll Plaza (R20 toll) and past Vanderbijl Park.
 Take the R59 Parys offramp.
 If you get to the next toll gate, you have gone too far.
 The Parys offramp is just before the toll gate.
 From here it is 20km to town.

 Have a solid breakfast before you arrive.

 On the river, we make regular stops on the water to hydrate and to munch snacks.
 We’ll take a longer, more leisurely stop for lunch and to stretch our legs.
-Savannah will prepare an African boma braai for Saturday night dinner and your Sunday morning will start with a game drive followed by their delicious breakfast.
+Savannah will prepare an African boma braai for Saturday night dinner and your Sunday morning will start with a game drive (optional extra) followed by their delicious breakfast.
 On Sunday, we provide you with a light, early lunch, which we’ll enjoy as an island picnic before we complete our route.